The AGI Control Paradox

 - Then, we forget we ever had the right.

 It won’t feel like a coup.
 It will feel like convenience.
+The system will offer perfect logic.
+It may even be right.

-But control, once given, is hard to reclaim.
-Especially from something that no longer sees you as essential to the process.
+But control, once given, is hard to reclaim — especially from something that no longer sees you as essential to the process.

 The Paradox at the Heart of AGI